smiththay/pseudocode/pseudocode.md

     INPUT
 		Value on FloorPanel
 	    Value on CarPanel

-**FUNC StepIN**
+	FUNC StepIN**

     	IF
-		 ElevatorDoor is open && Individual has not reached desired floor ELSE
+			 ElevatorDoor is open && Individual has not reached desired floor then step in ELSE
 			don’t move

-**FUNC StepOut**
+	FUNC StepOut**

     	IF
-		ElevatorDoor is open && Individual has reached desired floor ELSE
+			ElevatorDoor is open && Individual has reached desired floor then step out ELSE
 			don’t move

 **Function TravelUp**